 The annual registration process of prepaid plans is as follows:

-1. Annual registration renewal forms are mailed to registered prepaid plans in early to mid-December of each year.
+1. Annual registration renewal forms are mailed to registered prepaid plans in early to mid-October of each year.
 The annual registration renewal form can be found here.

 3. The prepaid plans counsel will review the prepaid plans’ annual renewal registration material to determine whether all annual registration information and the annual registration fee have been received.